 This installation is part of a new series of contemporary commissions at The Met in which the Museum invites artists to create new works of art inspired by the collection, establishing a dialogue between the artist's work, the collection, the space, and audiences.

-Additional support is provided by Marilyn and Charles Baillie, and the Director's Fund.
+Additional support is provided by the Hal Jackman Foundation and the Director's Fund.

 "I wanted a persona to really reflect our point of view at the time that colonial policies were beginning."
 Listen to Monkman discuss his alter ego, Miss Chief Eagle Testickle.